Florida Foster Parents Charged With 700 Counts Of Sex Crimes Against Children

 — Mizer Hunt (@mizer_hunt) March 9, 2017

-Alabama law enforcement officials contacted the Florida police last July about the child sex abuse allegations involving Daniel and Jenise Spurgeon and the children inside their home.
-A thorough investigation was then launched.
+Alabama law enforcement officials contacted the Florida police last July about the child sex abuse allegations involving Daniel and Jenise Spurgeon the children inside their home.
+A thorough investigation was then launched into the family.

-After multiple interviews were conducted during the evidence-gathering stage of the child sex abuse case, Alabama police detectives had arrest warrants issued for the Florida foster parents.
+After multiple interviews were conducted during the evidence gathering stage of the child sex abuse case, Alabama police detectives had arrest warrants issued for the Florida foster parents.

-Daniel Spurgeon has been charged with more than 100 counts each of first-degree sex abuse, enticing a child for immoral purposes, and child abuse.
+Daniel Spurgeon has been charged with more than 100 counts each of first degree sex abuse, enticing a child for immoral purposes, and child abuse.
 He was also charged with various counts of sodomy, rape, sexual torture, domestic violence by strangulation, human trafficking, and incest.

 Enticing a child for immoral purposes laws vary by state.
 Such solicitation typically involved enticing a minor less than 16 years of age.
 A suspect can be charged with an enticement of a child crime regardless of whether or not the adult is related to the minor or if they suspect is a complete stranger.
 A solicitation charge of this type is often levied when police investigators believe a suspect had intended to force or induce the child as part of a sexual assault or other illegal act.